 Kelly has taught English and Psychology at Park High School for the past 14 years.
-He was born and raised in Butte, Montana, and currently resides in Livingston with his wife Rachael and son Ezra.
+He was born and raised in Butte, Montana, and currently resides in Livingston with his son Ezra.

 Joan is a long time teacher who has recently turned her attention to restorative justice as a trainer and practitioner.
 She is the author of Picturing Restorative Justice and the co-founder of HOOP Community Circles in Livingston, Montana.
 She is also a poet, with her poems have appeared in CounterPunch, Chrysalis Reader, and Adanna Literary Journal, among others.

 Laurel is an independent sustainability consultant with extensive experience in stakeholder collaboration, organizational development, program management and advocacy for the natural environment.
 At Blu Skye, a leading boutique consulting firm in San Francisco, she worked with companies to develop and implement strategic initiatives to create sustainable value including Wal-Mart, Staples, Nestle Purina and Alcoa.
 She authored dozens of briefing papers on a variety of sustainability issues and is a frequent guest speaker and panelist at the San Francisco State Center for Ethical and Sustainable Business.
 Prior to Blu Skye, Laurel worked in marketing and public relations for a multinational winery in Napa Valley.
 She was awarded a BA in Psychology and Leadership from Claremont McKenna College and earned an MBA from San Francisco State University in 2010.

 Linnea worked in New York publishing for years before moving to California, where she taught literature and cultural anthropology at the college level, designed gifted programs and alternative schooled her children.
 Freelance writing in the Bay area for environmental organizations led to a position with The Nature Conservancy managing the San Juan Island Preserves in Washington.